ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat concatenate files and print on the standard output "cat" concatenate files and print on the standard output tail displays the last 10 lines of a file
+cat concatenate files and print on the standard output "cat" concatenate files and print on the standard output tail displays the last 10 lines of a file head displays the first 10 lines of a file